“Es zieht” and other graphic German words

 “Mum’s on cold patrol!”
 That’s me in winter, tutting and closing the door behind my daughter when she’s gone in to the (unheated) utility room or husband when he’s nipped out to top up the bird feed.
 The person crossing from warm into cold is never aware of the icy blast they’re releasing behind them and I visualize the heating bill going up another notch as the boiler struggles to keep up.
 We do have insulation in our house but we could probably do better.

 I’ve read an article about the lack of insulation in many British houses: www.theguardian.com/business/2018/apr/15/uk-government-inaction-citizens-advice-insulating.
 Apparently many of our solid-wall houses need better insulation if we’re to meet emissions targets.
-They’re among the draughtiest in Europe.
+These houses are among the draughtiest in Europe.
 Good insulation reduces heating bills too, but it takes a few years to pay for itself and so people don’t see the financial benefit straight away.

 In the north of England, where I grew up, anyone who felt the cold was urged to toughen up.
 They were “soft”.
 There’s even a Yorkshire dialect word for feeling the cold: “nesh”.
 It was mainly older people who had this attitude, and they were the ones who needed to keep warm.
 I’ve heard that in Newcastle Upon Tyne, in freezing January, Friday night club-goers can be seen strolling along the streets in their t-shirts.